 Nomad is defined as a member of a community without a fixed habitation.
 They regularly move between particular areas.
 There are three types of nomads around the world: hunter-gatherer nomads, pastoral nomads, and thinker/trader nomads.

 Nomads are known for their migration.
 They migrate periodically in a year so that they will be back to their first location.
 It is estimated that there are about 30-40 million nomads around the world.
-In below we describe different types and nomadic tribes around the world.
+In this article, we describe different types of nomadic tribes around the world.

-Hunter-gatherers or also known as Forager seem to be the earliest type of human community.
-They seasonally harvest wild plants and as a result move campsite to campsite.
+Hunter-gatherer nomads, also known as Foragers, seem to be the earliest type of human community.
+They seasonally harvest wild plants and move from one campsite to another, as their livelihood conditions require.
 Accordingly, their main food is obtained from foraging.
-They had different strategies based on their local environment.
-The strategies include hunting, trapping big game, fishing, gathering insects, and gathering wild plants.
-Due to the developments in agriculture, they have mostly extinct or converted to farming and animal husbandry.
+They have different hunting and gathering strategies based on their local environment.
+The strategies include hunting animals, trapping big game, fishing, gathering insects and wild plants.
+Due to the developments in agriculture, these communities have mostly gone extinct or converted to farming and animal husbandry.

 The indigenous Bushmen live in southern Africa and most of them are hunter-gatherers.
 Above all, they are well known for their deep connection with the environment.

 2. Pastoral Nomads

-- Bakhtiari live in the southwest of Iran.
-They are the biggest tribe of Iran nomads who still migrate on foot (not with cars).
+Bakhtiaris live in the southwest of Iran.
+They are the biggest tribe of Iran’s nomads who still migrate on foot (not with cars).
 They consider themselves as descendants of Key Arashthe brother of Key Ghobad who is an Iranian Mythological King.
 For more information about Bakhtiaris, read this: “Who are the Bakhtiari? | Are They Still Nomads?”.